Gunman who killed 8 workers at Indianapolis FedEx site had been detained for mental illness | Law-Order

 'SUICIDE BY COP' The FBI said the suspect had been placed under a temporary mental health detention by Indianapolis police in March 2020 after his mother contacted law enforcement to report he might try to commit "suicide by cop."

 A shotgun was seized from his residence then, and based on "items observed in the suspect's bedroom at that time," he was interviewed by the FBI in April 2020, FBI Indianapolis Special Agent in Charge Paul Keenan said in a statement.
-"No racially motivated violent extremism ideology" was identified during that assessment, and no criminal violation was found, but the shotgun was not returned to the suspect, Keenan said.
+"No racially motivated violent extremism ideology" was identified during that assessment, and no criminal violation was found, but the shotgun was not returned, Keenan said.

 The massacre is the most recent in a series of U.S. mass shootings that has again pushed the issue of gun violence to the political foreground.
 Indianapolis - the capital of the Midwestern state of Indiana - alone has seen two mass shootings this year.
 In January, police say a teenager shot and killed four family members and a pregnant woman.

 Thursday's gun violence at the FedEx center was the second mass shooting in recent weeks targeting workplaces employing a high concentration of people of Asian descent.
-None of the victims in Indianapolis have been formally identified.
-But Sikhs, whose religion originated in the Punjab region of the Indian subcontinent, accounted for four of those killed and at least one wounded, according to Gurinder Singh Khalsa, a businessman and leader of the local Sikh community.
+Sikhs, whose religion originated in the Punjab region of the Indian subcontinent, accounted for four of the eight killed and at least one wounded, according to Gurinder Singh Khalsa, a businessman and leader of the local Sikh community.

+Singh Khalsa told Reuters the majority of employees at the FedEx site are Sikh.
+The Marion County Coroner's Office later identified the dead as: Matthew Alexander, 32, Samaria Blackwell, 19, Amarjeet Johal, 66, Jaswinder Kaur, 64, Jaswinder Singh, 68, Amarjit Sekhon, 48, Karli Smith, 19, and John Weisert, 74.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)